BrianZhang2018/TicketService/README.md

 Assumptions
 ==
-*The most front seat consider the best seat
+*The most front seat considers the best seat

 *Able to interact with customer from Console